3qnexx/nexxPLAY-android/readme.md

 ## Changelog

 #### v.
+3.2.21
+- added public function to seek to a specific point in the current media

+#### v.
 3.2.20
 - fixed exceptions in onMediaError
 - preventing crash if swapToPos has index that is out of playlist's bounds